lingtalfi/Light_Events/README.md

 History Log
 =============

+- 1.7.0 -- 2020-06-25

+    - update service configuration, now has a dedicated logger listener

 - 1.6.0 -- 2020-06-25

     - update log system, DebugLightEventsService is now integrated by default with useDebug option